liborty/indxvec/README.md

 The facilities provided are:

-* ranking, sorting (merge sort and hash sort), merging, searching, indexing, selecting, partitioning
+* ranking, sorting (merge sort and hash sort), merging, binary searching, indexing, selecting, partitioning
 * many useful operations on generic vectors and their indices
 * set operations
 * serialising generic slices and slices of vectors to Strings: `to_plainstr()`